 “The interesting thing about drug and addiction is, in my experience, is the worst my life got , the worst things that I lost, the harder it was for me to maintain anything like sobriety”,

 says Nick who admits that he lost self-respect, and had been consumed by guilt and shame over his actions.
 When he got to the HIR, he says that he wasn’t excited to be in treatment again at the age of 34 years old and up but he felt some relief and hope when he went through the initial screening by the staff and he was introduced to the community.

 Individualized treatment program reveals something other treatment programs don’t

-“Through the process of some one-on-one counseling and group counseling I learned that drugs and alcohol were just a symptom of my underlying issues and conditions and I learned through the counselors here…the compulsivity issues, attachment issues and abandonment issues the things that were the underlying causes for me to keep wanting to self-destruct my life over and over.” says Nick.
+“Through the process of some one-on-one counseling and group counseling, I learned that drugs and alcohol were just a symptom of my underlying issues and conditions and I learned through the counselors here…the compulsivity issues, attachment issues, and abandonment issue the things that were the underlying causes for me to keep wanting to self-destruct my life over and over,” says Nick.